Giskard-AI/giskard/docs/guides/installation_library/index.md

 # 📥 Install the Giskard Python Library

-## Install the Giskard Python Library for only Python use (no Giskard server) without LLM models
+## Install the Giskard Python Library for only Python use (no Giskard hub) without LLM models

 If you don't want to use the UI features and your model is not a text generation model, you need to install the `giskard` library with `pip`: